-- We are aware that there are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children.
+• We are aware that there are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children.
 'Reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom; - The school does not have a 'no contact' policy as this can leave staff unable to fully support and protect their pupils and students.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom;

+- The school does not have a 'no contact' policy as this can leave staff unable to fully support and protect their pupils and students.
 The school adopts policies, which allow and support the staff to make appropriate physical contact.
 The decision on whether or not to use reasonable force to control or restrain a child is down to the professional judgement of the staff concerned within the context of the law and should always depend on individual circumstances; and - We understand the risks presented by incidents involving children with Special Educational Needs or Disabilities (SEND), mental health or with medical condition and recognise the additional vulnerability of these groups.
 We consider our duties under the Equality Act 2010 in relation to making reasonable adjustments, non-discrimination and their Public Sector Equality Duty and makes reasonable adjustments, and by planning positive and proactive behaviour support, seeks to reduce the occurrence of challenging behaviour and the need to use reasonable force.

-Use of school or college premises for non-school/college activities
+Use of school for non-school

-- Where we hire or rent out school facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extracurricular activities) we will ensure that appropriate arrangements are in place to keep children safe; and - When services or activities are provided by the school, under the direct supervision or management of our school staff, our arrangements for child protection will apply.
-However, where services or activities are provided separately by another body, we will seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school or college on these matters where appropriate.
+- Where we hire or rent out school facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extracurricular activities) we will ensure that appropriate arrangements are in place to keep children safe; and - when services or activities are provided by the school, under the direct supervision or management of our school staff, our arrangements for child protection will apply.
+However, where services or activities are provided separately by another body, we will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school or college on these matters where appropriate.
 We will apply this regardless of whether or not the children who attend any of these services or activities are children on our school roll or attend our college.
-We will ensure that safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this will lead to termination of the agreement.
+We will ensure that safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this will lead to termination of the agreement. - Where schools receive an allegation relating to an incident that happened when an individual or organisation was using their school premises running activities for children, they should follow their safeguarding policies and procedures, including informing the LADO.